ricardo-evalue8/pricing/README.md

 # pricing
-Show pricing on your website
+This extension is a widget that will show pricing on your website.
 ![Bolt screenshot](https://github.com/ricardo-evalue8/pricing/blob/master/assets/screenshot1.png)

 Extension version